clickbar/dot-diver/README.md

 import type { Path, SearchableObject, PathValue } from '@clickbar/dot-diver'

-function getByPathDepth10<T extends SearchableObject, P extends Path<T, 5> & string>(
+function getByPathDepth5<T extends SearchableObject, P extends Path<T, 5> & string>(
   object: T,
   path: P,
 ): PathValue<T, P, 5> {
   return getByPath(object, path) as PathValue<T, P, 5>
 }

-function setByPathDepth10<
+function setByPathDepth5<
   T extends SearchableObject,
   P extends Path<T, 5> & string,
   V extends PathValue<T, P, 5>,
 >(object: T, path: P, value: V): void {
-  setByPath(object, path, value as PathValue<T, P, 10>)
+  setByPath(object, path, value as PathValue<T, P>)
 }

-export { getByPathDepth10 as getByPath, setByPathDepth10 as setByPath }
+export { getByPathDepth5 as getByPath, setByPathDepth5 as setByPath }
 ```

 The intersection between `Path<T, 5>` and `string` is necessary for TypeScript to successfully narrow down the type of `P` based on the user-provided `path` input.
-Without the intersection, the `path` would just be of type `Path<T, 10>` and `PathValueEntry` would be a union of all possible return types.
+Without the intersection, the `path` would just be of type `Path<T, 5>` and `PathValueEntry` would be a union of all possible return types.
 By using the intersection, TypeScript is forced to apply the `Path` constraints and infer the type from the provided user input.

 <br>